 This tip will be key for any multichannel ecommerce retailer.
 It comes from Trevor Ginn from Vendlab.
 Vendlab is an Amazon and international marketplace agency, specializing in helping ecommerce retailers navigate the online world.

 Make sure your promotions are correct and products are live on all of your channels and that your customer service and fulfillment teams are ready for the influx of orders.

 Most marketplaces like eBay and Amazon have their own promotions, so make sure you are taking advantage of these.
 Make sure your prices are right on Amazon so you are maximizing your Buy Box, which will normally account for about 80% of sales.

 On eBay, a lot of sales come from promoted listings.
 So consider promoting at least your major products.

 Don’t forget international sales

-Black Friday isn’t just in the UK/US.
+Black Friday isn’t just going on in the US.
 So make sure your international channels are up-to-date and the prices are all correct.